kMajumder-Hub/Project-Healthcare_Fraud_Detection/README.md

 ## Furure Scope

-**1.** If the dataset increases in size, big data tool like stark can be deployed.
+**1.** If the dataset increases in size(say 100x), big data tool like stark can be deployed.
 An EMR cluster can be used for this purpose.

 **2.** The entire pipeline can be automated using Apache Airflow.